ucsb-gradescope-tools/jest-autograder/README.md

 # Documentation

 ## File structure:

 - `staging_main/` - The maven project used to run **instructor** tests.
-  Student code will be copied into `src/main` and the instructor will configure the `pom.xml` and `src/test` classes
+  Student code will be copied into `javascript/src/main` and the instructor will configure the `javascript/package.json` and `javascript/src/test` classes
-- `staging_test/` - The maven
-  project used to **test the student's tests**.
-Student's entire `src` directory will be copied to `staging_test/` and the instructor will provide the `pom.xml`.
-Student's test code will be tested against mutations of the students own solution.

 - `localautograder/` - This folder is used when doing local testing of the autograder.